The safety of our cyclists is the number one priority at Bike MS which is why we made Think Safe our motto.

-- Face coverings will be required for all riders, volunteers, and staff throughout the event.
-Riders may remove their masks when out on the road.
+- Face coverings will be required for all riders, volunteers, and staff throughout the event who are not fully vaccinated for COVID-19.
+Riders who are not vaccinated may remove their masks when out on the road, eating, or drinking.

 - Event signage will promote safe social distancing practices including maintaining 6 feet of distance or more between others.

-- Dedicated lanes and waiting spots will be provided to aid in physical distancing in areas where cyclists congregate such as packet pick-up, start line, and restrooms.
+- Dedicated lanes and waiting spots will be provided to aid in physical distancing in areas where cyclists congregate such as packet pick-up, start line, and restrooms based on local guidelines.